Phlow/simplicity/_posts/2015-11-03-images-alignment.md

 ---
-title: "Test Drive for Images in your posts"
+title: 'Test Drive for Images in your posts'
 ---
 See how images align in your posts.
 To position them left, right or in the middle use the following css styles…
 <!--more-->